-When spider veins are located on other locations such as the face or feet, heat energy is typically utilized for treatment.
-A laser or Ohmic thermolysis devices is used to deliver heat energy to the skin and the veins within the skin, causing a heat-induced vein reaction that causes the veins to fade away.
+When spider veins are located in other locations such as the face or feet, heat energy is typically utilized for treatment.
+A laser or Ohmic thermolysis device is used to deliver heat energy to the skin and the veins within the skin, causing a heat-induced vein reaction that causes the veins to fade away.
 This type of treatment can also be applied to some smaller clusters of spider veins on the legs when they are not too extensive.

-Are spider vein treatments effective?
+Are our spider vein treatments effective?

 Yes, the treatments for spider veins are effective.
 Although individual results will obviously vary based on the number, size, and extent of the veins, we typically see that our patients will experience resolution and fading of the majority of their spider veins with the appropriate treatments.

 Our vein specialist has been performing vein interventions since completing his medical school in 1996.
 He is continuously studying the latest vein methods and techniques and attends national vein meetings on an annual basis to stay current on the latest technologies and methods.
-Some of the unique features our vein center are the following:
+Some of the unique features of our vein center are the following:

-2) The use of ultrasound-guided technology with the newest ultrasound machines, such as the Philips HD11 XE.
+- The use of ultrasound-guided technology with the newest ultrasound machines, such as the Philips HD11 XE.

-3) The use of infra-red lighting during both treatment and examination, utilizing the newest AccuVein device.
+- The use of infra-red lighting during both treatment and examination, utilizing the newest AccuVein device.

-4) Utilization of the Syris V600 optical illumination device that allows for precise & targeted vein therapy.
+- Utilization of the Syris V600 optical illumination device that allows for precise & targeted vein therapy.

-5) Utilization of the most advanced and safest sclerotherapy medications on the market, such as polidocanol.
+- Utilization of the most advanced and safest sclerotherapy medications on the market, such as polidocanol.

-6) Advanced training of our technicians, which are required to have an RVT credential (Registered Vascular Technologist)
+- Advanced training of our technicians, which are required to have an RVT credential (Registered Vascular Technologist)

 Can I be permanently cured of spider veins forever?

-Unfortunately the answer to this question is often no. Spider veins are a disorder of the skin or dermis that will often continue to develop even after the current abnormal veins successfully resolve with treatment.
+Unfortunately, the answer to this question is often no. Spider veins are a disorder of the skin or dermis that will often continue to develop even after the current abnormal veins successfully resolve with treatment.
 The typical patient with spider veins will notice that over the years following their treatment that they will continue to form new spider veins in new locations on their legs.
-For this reason, patients with spider vein may return years later with new spider veins for which they desire further treatment.
+For this reason, patients with spider veins may return years later with new spider veins for which they desire further treatment.
 These maintenance treatments are similar to the initial treatments and will involve either sclerotherapy, laser therapy, or Ohmic thermolysis treatment.

-To decrease the chances of new spider veins forming quickly, any underling defective veins that are adjacent to the spider veins, such as varicose veins or reticular veins, should be addressed as well.
+To decrease the chances of new spider veins forming quickly, any underlying defective veins that are adjacent to the spider veins, such as varicose veins or reticular veins, should be addressed as well.
 There are often other preventative methods that could be discussed with you.
 Our vein specialist will examine your legs and determine the best treatment plan for you based on your individual condition.